repetere/jsonx/manual/using-external-and-custom-components.md

 ## Using Custom Components

-If you're only adding single components or using your own components you can add them to JSONX's component my individually.
-The difference between a Custom Component and a Custom Library is `this.reactComponents` expects each property value to be a react component and `this.componentLibraries` expects each property value to reference and object that has values that are React Components.
+If you're only adding single components or using your components you can add them to JSONX's component my individually.
+The difference between a Custom Component and a Custom Library is `this.reactComponents` expects each property value to be a react component and `this.componentLibraries` expects each property value to reference an object that has values that are React Components.

 ```javascript
 import React from 'react';